-The department also works with the Governor's Office and the South Carolina General Assembly to promote its mission of providing prevention, intervention and treatment services to reduce the negative effects of the use and abuse of alcohol and other drugs.
-Specifically, the agency works closely with the House Ways and Means Committee and the Senate Finance Committee to underscore the need for maintenance funding for its services and providers, and also to underscore the need for additional access for all clients.
+The department also works with the Governor's Office and the South Carolina General Assembly to promote its mission of providing prevention, intervention, and treatment services to reduce the negative effects of the use and abuse of alcohol and other drugs.
+Specifically, the agency works closely with the House Ways and Means Committee and the Senate Finance Committee to underscore the need for maintenance funding for its services and providers, and also to underscore the need to maintain access for all clients and thus capacity to meet citizen needs.

-The department has built strong collaborative relationships with other state agencies and community coalitions to reach underserved populations and to provide a range of prevention, intervention and treatment services.
-Notably, these agencies include the South Carolina Department of Mental Health (DMH); the Vocational Rehabilitation Department (VR); state and local law enforcement agencies (South Carolina Departments of Corrections; Public Safety; Probation, Parole and Pardon Services; and Juvenile Justice); South Carolina Department of Social Services (DSS); and the South Carolina Department of Health and Human Services (DHHS).
-DAODAS is also leading the development and implementation of a model for working with the faith community in building awareness of the problem of substance abuse, as well as to seed community efforts to assist the recovering individual.
+The department has built strong collaborative relationships with other state agencies and community coalitions to reach underserved populations and to provide a range of prevention, intervention, and treatment services.
+Notably, these agencies include the S.C.
+Department of Mental Health (DMH); the Vocational Rehabilitation Department (VR); state and local law enforcement agencies (S.C.
+Departments of Public Safety; Probation, Parole and Pardon Services; and Juvenile Justice); S.C.
+Department of Social Services (DSS); and the S.C.
+Department of Health and Human Services (DHHS).

-During FY10, the department will continuously evaluate and improve methods to determine customer requirements, identify future customers and their needs, and seek to build loyalty from its most valued customers.
+During FY11, the department will continuously evaluate and improve methods to determine customer requirements, identify future customers and their needs, and seek to build loyalty from its most valued customers.